nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 --}}
 ![mfa-setup](nx_asset://64c95f94-e3ac-40b1-a03e-16ce33989d83 ?w=415,border=true)

-This factor needs to be set up starting from March 31, but won't come in effect before April 14.
+This factor needs to be set up starting from March 31, but won't come into effect before April 14.

 {{#> callout type='info' heading='Info'}}
-MFA is only used in the browser.
+MFA is used only in the browser.
 It is not needed when using command line tools to automate tasks.
 {{/callout}}

 ## FAQ